21 Equal Opportunity: Internal Audit and Reporting Systems

 IEC is involved in the employment process from applicant pool approval to hire.
 IEC addresses with the hiring manager any concerns regarding search committee composition; recruitment sources; area, departmental, and University goals; goals for particular job groups; and other concerns.

 Even if the University has met the overall University goal in an employment category, i.e., executive/administrative/managerial; faculty; professional non-faculty; secretarial/ clerical/technical and paraprofessionals; skilled crafts; service/maintenance; there may be a goal for the area or department (job group), in which the vacant position is located, which has not been met.

-The straight parity measure (also called the “any difference measure”) will be used in establishing goals.
+The whole person measure will be used in establishing goals.
 This measure is sanctioned by the Office of Federal Contract Compliance Program (OFCCP) regulations.
-It results in a one-to-one comparison of utilization to availability.
-If utilization is less than availability, underutilization must be addressed.
+If utilization is measured to be at least one whole person less than availability, underutilization must be addressed.